ePages-de/epages-devportal/_posts/2019/2019-12-17-what-working-with-a-distributed-team-taught-us-about-agile-team-collaboration.md

 His advice resonated with me and I started to see this a challenge and started looking for new ways of cooperation.
 The first thing I wanted to change was the retrospective.
-Before, we had each team sitting in a conference room in their location and connect remotely via hangouts, or the team members from our location within Germany travelled to our office.
+Before, we had each team sitting in a conference room in their location and connect remotely via hangouts, or the team members from our location within Germany traveled to our office.
 However, now I had to deal with 3-4 conference rooms and/or remote team members at once.
 It seemed impossible to discuss in the way we had before and to summarize results on a Google document.
 I had the impression that remote members couldn’t equally participate in ongoing important discussions in the conference room where I and the majority of the team was present.
 After researching some remote Retrospective tools, we decided to use [Retrium](www.retrium.com){:target="_blank"}.